davosmith/moodle-checklist/README.txt

 ==Changes==

+* 2022-05-28 - 3.9.2.0 - Fix for bug that incorrectly emailed all previously-complete users when the checklist maxgrade was changed.
+This upgrade will create a one-off background task that will check the grades and completion states for all users/checklists on the site.
 * 2022-01-22 - 3.9.1.2 - Update checklist items to match renamed activities when being viewed by students (who do not have permission to edit checklist items themselves)
 * 2021-10-23 - 3.9.1.1 - If a checklist is edited (add/delete item, mark item as required/optional) then grades will be recalculated (as a background task, to avoid slowing down the editing)
 * 2021-10-23 - 3.9.1.0 - New feature from Kristian to allow students to add comments to items which are visible to the teacher